localmed/flowp/doc/index.rst

 --------------
 There are plans for 3 additional modules in version 2.0:

-* flowp.ftypes - overwritted or additional data structures like List, Dict, Str, DependencyGraph with extra methods.
+* flowp.ftypes - overwritten or additional data structures like List, Dict, Str, DependencyGraph with extra methods.

-* flowp.system - more convinient files manipulation
+* flowp.system - more convenient files manipulation

-* flowp.task - universal task/package manager (infuenced by Rake, Yeoman,
+* flowp.task - universal task/package manager (influenced by Rake, Yeoman,
   Grunt, Fabric, Brew)

 Each of them is already partly implemented but not presented at version 1.0 .